marialarsson/tsugite/README.md

 Insert wood bar a) vertically if the sliding/fabrication is aligned with the timber axis, and b) horizontally if it is perpendicular to the timber axis.

 ![](img/tsugite_origin.jpg)

+For more details, see the [Fabrication Manual](https://github.com/marialarsson/tsugite/wiki) (coming soon).

 ### Disclaimer
 Please note that this is a research prototype and not a consumer-ready product.